Altai-man/ASN-BER/README.md

 }
 ```

-it might be expressed with `ASN::BER` like that:
+might be expressed like that:

 ```
 class BindRequest does ASNType {